Subscribe

 Email marketing may be exciting, but parts of it can also get repetitive — and who wants to spend the better part of their workday repeating the same processes?

-If you’re looking to work smarter, not harder, while also leveling up your sales potential with email marketing, marketing automation is worth a look.
+If you’re looking to work smarter, not harder, while also leveling up your sales potential with your email campaigns, marketing automation is worth a look.

 Marketing automation as part of an email marketing strategy

-Automation can also segment email send lists in no time, so marketing teams can personalize their emails en masse.
+Automation can also segment email send lists in no time, letting marketing teams personalize their emails en masse.
 From there, you can set up automatic triggers and unlock insights that you might otherwise overlook.

 Finally, automation plays a critical role in omnichannel marketing by providing a consistent customer experience across all channels and mediums, including mobile devices.
 When you use automation to deliver personalized messages at scale, you earn higher engagement and conversion rates.
-No wonder marketing automation is every high-performing team’s secret weapon.
+By using automation to power your email marketing campaign strategies, you'll have a secret weapon for truly engaging your customers.

 Personalize Your Emails in Real Time